CountlessNumber/CotEditor-PowerShell/README.md

 Syntax highlighting for PowerShell in CotEditor.
 Based on PowerShell 5.1

 ## Installation
-- Clone this repository or simply copy the PowerShell.yml file directly.
+- Clone this repository or simply download the PowerShell.yml file and save locally.
 - Go to Settings > Format and choose Import.
 Import is under the small circle with 3 dots
 - Browse to the yml file and import